 - A. Motion.
 A motion under Fed.
 R. Civ.
-P. 56 shall include a statement of undisputed facts and be supported by argument and a recitation of legal authority incorporated into the motion in lieu of a separate opening brief.
+P. 56 for summary judgment or partial summary judgment shall include a statement of undisputed facts and be supported by argument and a recitation of legal authority incorporated into the motion in lieu of a separate opening brief.
 A response brief shall be filed within 21 days after the date of service of the motion, or such other time as the court may order.
 A reply brief may be filed within 14 days of the date of service of the opposing brief, or such other time as the court may order. - B. Cross Motion.
 A cross motion for summary judgment shall not be included in a response brief.
 A cross motion shall be made in a separate motion and be subject to section A. of this rule. - C. Exhibits to Motion or Briefs.
 Voluminous exhibits are discouraged.
 Parties shall limit exhibits to essential portions of documents.
 Unless otherwise ordered by the court: - 1.
-Plaintiff's exhibits should be marked using numbers.
-Defendant's exhibits should be marked as A-1 through A-99 (A-1, A-2, A-3, etc.), then B-1 through B-99, etc. Double or triple letters should not be used. - 2.
 Copies of documents attached as exhibits to an opening brief shall not be attached as exhibits to a response brief.
 A responding party shall refer to the exhibits attached to the opening brief.
-If it is necessary for a responding party to rely on additional exhibits, the additional exhibits shall be attached to the response brief. - 3.
+If it is necessary for a responding party to rely on additional exhibits, the additional exhibits shall be attached to the response brief. - 2.
 Copies of documents attached as exhibits to the opening brief or response brief(s) shall not be attached as exhibits to a reply brief.
 If it is necessary for the moving party to rely on additional exhibits, the additional exhibits shall be attached to the reply brief and consecutively numbered or lettered from the last exhibit attached to the opening brief.